Wednesday 5 September, 6pm

 This is the colour version, made using the Dufay colour process.

 François de Roubaix’s electronic music accompanies images of liquids crystallising, under a polarising microscope.
 Colours give way to sepia, then refract to multiple colours.
 Crystals look like tiny organisms and small four-part fans share the frame with flowing lines of pink.

 Pia Borg | 2013, 12 minutes

 Crystal World is inspired by JG Ballard’s apocalyptic science fiction novel where a viral crystal transforms trees, animals, humans and architecture into frozen prismatic jewels as time begins to leak and humans experience individual moments endlessly looped, repeated and prolonged.
 Borg’s work adapts this concept of crystallisation and applies it to Charles Laughton’s The Night of the Hunter (1955).
-Fragments of this iconic film were reconstructed in miniature and placed under water and a solution of mono ammonium phosphate, leading to the inexorable crystallisation of the film.
+Reconstructed fragments of this iconic film in miniature and then placed under a solution of mono ammonium phosphate, leading to the inexorable crystallisation of the film.